top of page

 The challenge

-The challenge was clear: transform this app into a tool that feels effortless to use, modernize its look and feel, and establish a cohesive brand identity.
-As a small, scrappy team with limited resources, we had to dream big and work smart to elevate Scriptation to the next level.
+The challenge was to transform this app into a tool that feels effortless to use, modernize its look and feel, and establish a cohesive brand identity.

 My role